-We’re more than a decade into a bull market, and coming off of 2019’s remarkable returns, we’re hearing from clients who are understandably concerned about whether the good times will continue to roll.
+We’re more than a decade into a bull marketA period during which stock prices rise significantly from recent lows for weeks, months or years., and coming off of 2019’s remarkable returns, we’re hearing from clients who are understandably concerned about whether the good times will continue to roll.
 Chief Investment Officer Jim Lowell discussed politics and the Fed in our recent quarterly webinar*: 2020 Conflicts—Impeachment, Tariffs & Global Dysfunction.

 Please enjoy the excerpt below and click here for the full webinar replay to hear more.

 Jim Lowell: Here’s a client question asking whether or not this bull run is near to its end and what sort of signs might manifest themselves to give us a clue that a bear marketA period in which stock prices decline significantly from recent highs and remain below previous high marks for weeks or months.
 Generally, a decline of at least 20% in stock prices is considered the threshold marking the start of a bear market. is turning the corner?

 Jim Lowell: Right now, we say here in the investment team that we think we’re closer to a recession than we were a year ago or two years ago, but that we have really no fundamental facts that suggest any clarity as to whether or not a recession is around the corner in a year or two years or three years.
 One of the things that we focus on squarely is the strength, the health of the U.S. consumer, both from an employment perspective, from an income perspective, from a savings and spending perspective, as well as from a household debt perspective.
 And so long as the U.S. consumer remains fully employed, we think that the slow-growth, not no-growth economy here in the U.S. is likely to have some legs to it.